 What can you do?
 Research on the internet is a very good place to begin.
 I refer my clients to article What You Need to Know About Your Pet’s Food written by a Seattle area holistic veterinarian I respect.

-If you are changing over to a new food what you are looking for is one that contains human grade quality ingredients, with whole chicken or chicken meal (for example) listed first on the label.
-Also note that while higher quality food will cost more per pound than a lesser quality food you will actually have to feed less of the quality food because it contains more nutrition per pound.
+If you are changing over to a new food what you are looking for is one that contains human-grade quality ingredients.
+The main protein (whole chicken for example) should be listed first on the label.
+Also, note that while higher quality food will cost more per pound than a lesser quality food you will actually have to feed less of the quality food because it contains more nutrition per pound.

 If you do decide to change your animal’s food do so gradually, say over the course of a week.
 Add more and more of the new food and less of the old.
-Because of the addictive nature of some foods your companion may resist the change at first and will undergo a gradual detoxification process which is what happened with my own dog when I first adopted him.
-He had been used to a very cheap, poor quality “supermarket” brand and would not eat the higher quality food at first.
+Because of the addictive nature of some foods, your companion may resist the change at first and will undergo a gradual detoxification process which is what happened with my own dog Puma when I first adopted him.
+He had been used to a very cheap, poor-quality “supermarket” brand and would not eat the higher quality food at first.
 Be persistent, your companion will not allow themselves to starve to death no matter how much they may dramatize!
 Please note that not every food, no matter how high the quality, is right for every animal.
 Some do better on one food than another.
-If diarrhea results from the changeover, it may be due to the detoxification process or your companion may do better on another food with a different protein source—chicken, lamb, turkey, buffalo, salmon, etc.
+If diarrhea results from the changeover, it may be due to the detoxification process or your companion may do better on another food with a different protein source—buffalo, rabbit, pork, lamb, turkey, salmon, etc.

-Here are some quality canned pet foods, based on what I feed my animals.
-Many of the companies also offer kibble varieties:
+Below are some quality canned pet foods, based on what I feed my animals.
+Many of the companies also offer kibble varieties as well as freeze-dried raw.

 • By Nature